Slavetomints/slavetomints.github.io/markdown/writeups/training/overthewire/bandit/bandit13.md

 4 -rw-r--r-- 1 slavetomints slavetomints 1679 Jan 18 01:01 sshkey.private
 ```

  So, when it comes to file permissons in linux, we need to look at the `-rw-r--r--` section.
 The firs three parts, that is the `rw-` has to do with the owner of the file.
 This signifies that they can read and write to the file, but there is a dash where the x should be, so they can not execute the file.
-Next
+Next we have `r--` which pertains to the group specified for the file.
+Since theres only an r, it mens that anyone in the group is allowed to read the file, but they cant write to or execute it.
+And the last three are for everybody.
+Since this is the same as the group permissions, its a little pedantic to go over it again.

+So now we need to make it so only we
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIyNTYxNTA0MiwtMTU5MzUwMjAwNCwxOT
-AwNDIwNzU2LC0yMDg4NzQ2NjEyXX0=
+eyJoaXN0b3J5IjpbNjMwMDU5ODA4LC0xNTkzNTAyMDA0LDE5MD
+A0MjA3NTYsLTIwODg3NDY2MTJdfQ==
 -->